Aratramba/pug-doc/README.md

 `stability: unstable`

 # Collect Jade comments
-Takes jade files, looks for `@jadedoc` comments and puts those in an output JSON file.
+Jade-doc is a [Jade](http://www.jade-lang.com) documentation generator.
+It takes Jade files as input, looks for comments flagged with `@jadedoc` and puts its contents in an output JSON file. _It does not provide a styled interface for the documentation itself._

 ## Basic usage